khannashiv/Terraform-Practice/Projects/Project-1/README.md

 - Ensure your AWS credentials are configured.
 - The key pair `Jenkins-KVP` must exist in your AWS account.
-- State files and `.terraform/` are ignored via `.gitignore`.

 ---

-## Outcomes of Hands-on
+## Outcomes

-This section summarizes the key outcomes we will achieve by completing this project:
+By completing this project, we will:

-   - Gain practical experience provisioning AWS infrastructure using Terraform.
+- Gain hands-on experience provisioning AWS infrastructure with Terraform.
-   - Understand how to design and implement a VPC with public and private subnets.
-   - Learn to configure security groups, route tables, and networking components.
+- Understand VPC, subnets, security groups, and networking.
-   - Deploy and manage EC2 instances with custom user data scripts.
+- Deploy/manage EC2 instances with user data scripts.
-   - Set up and test an Application Load Balancer with target groups.
+- Set up and test an Application Load Balancer.
-   - Validate infrastructure by testing connectivity and load balancing behavior.
-   - Develop skills in managing Terraform state and best practices for version control.
+- Practice managing Terraform state and version control.

 ---

+## Images

 - ![Terraform-project-1](./images/Terraform-project-1.png)
 - ![Terraform-project-2](./images/Terraform-project-2.png)